 Given the projected growth in the population of Auckland over the next few decades, significant additional investment in infrastructure is projected.

 Well done Melbourne for having been rated the worlds most liveable city.
 And well done Australia and New Zealand for having five of the ten world’s most liveable cities.

-Good infrastructure management and continued investment in infrastructure contributes to these pleasing rankings.
+Good asset management and continued investment in infrastructure contribute to these pleasing rankings.